Owens Tax Advisors regularly present and provide public comment on topical tax matters.

 • For example in the year ending 31 March 2025 a provisional taxpayer will base provisional tax on the residual income tax charge[1]for the year ended March 2024 plus 5%.

 • If the 2024 return hasn’t been filed (and keep in mind that could be 12 months after balance date), then they use the year ended March 2023 plus 10%.
-However, in that situation the IRD systems incorrectly show nothing due.
-Instead IRD shows any tax credits as ‘held’ with no clue as to why.
+However, in that situation IRD systems incorrectly show nothing due.
+Any tax credits are shown as ‘held’ with no clue as to why.

 4. Tax owing